prouser123-ci/betterwhitelist/README.md

-# BetterWhitelister
+# BetterWhitelist

 Fork of [this](https://github.com/Dumb-Dog-Diner-Development/betterwhitelister) plugin by Jaquewolfee, rewritten to be compatible with BungeeCord.

 ## Overview

-BetterWhitelister is a Bungee-compatible plugin for managing global bans shared between a BungeeCord network and any attached Discord servers.
+BetterWhitelist is a Bungee-compatible plugin for managing global bans shared between a BungeeCord network and any attached Discord servers.

 **Everything is currently broken!!!** I'm working on moving the old code into two separate plugins: